spack/spack/lib/spack/docs/tutorial_basics.rst

   ==> Successfully installed zlib from binary cache [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/clang-3.8.0-2ubuntu4/zlib-1.2.11-4pt75q7qq6lygf3hgnona4lyc2uwedul

-Note that this installation is located separately from the previous one.
-We will discuss this in more detail later, but this is part of what allows Spack to support arbitrarily versioned software.
+Note that this installation is located separate from the previous one.
+This is part of what allows Spack to support arbitrarily versioned software, as will be discussed later.

 You can check for particular versions before requesting them.
-We will use the ``spack versions`` command to see the available versions, and then install a different version of ``zlib``.
+We will use the ``spack versions`` command to see available versions and then install a different version of ``zlib``.

 .. code-block:: console